Juwan Howard, Michigan basketball offer 5-star guard Joshua Christopher

 Christopher comes from a basketball family.
 His older sister, Paris, played at St. Mary’s and his older brother, Patrick, played at Cal.
 Caleb, another brother, is a three-star guard who signed with Arizona State’s 2019 class.

-Christopher’s offer — which joins a host of others from Kansas and Georgetown to Oregon and Arizona — signals a shift in recruiting philosophy from Howard and his predecessor John Beilein.
+Christopher’s offer — which joins a host of others from Kansas and Georgetown to Oregon and Arizona — seems to signal a shift in recruiting philosophy from Howard and his predecessor John Beilein.

 Beilein, who landed one five-star recruit (Glenn Robinson III) during his 12 years in Ann Arbor, was known to only offer recruits after their sophomore season, after they visited campus and after he had seen them play in person.
 Most of all, Beilein would go after prospects who would fit his system.

-Howard, on the other hand, said during his introductory news conference last week that he was still mapping out his recruiting strategy and approach.
+Howard's recruiting strategy, on the other hand, remains to be seen.
+During his introductory news conference last week, Howard said he was still mapping out his approach.

 “I’m all eyes and all ears to talent,” Howard said at the time.
 “I haven’t pinpointed exactly (whether) I’m going after five-star, one-and-dones, or if I’m going to recruit three-star kids.
 As a staff we will meet and figure out what is the best solution moving forward to give us the best chance to win.”